omry/omegaconf/docs/source/usage.rst

 ^^^^^^^^^^^^^^^^^^^^^^
 The ``OmegaConf.to_object`` method recursively converts ``DictConfig`` and ``ListConfig`` objects into plain Python dicts and lists, with the exception that Structured Config objects are converted into instances of the backing dataclass or attr class.
-All OmegaConf interpolations are resolved before conversion to Python containers.
+Interpolations in the config are always resolved by ``OmegaConf.to_object``.

 .. doctest::